 Bank Funding Composition.
-The following chart outlines the Bank's funding composition as at June 30, 2018, 2017 and 2016.
+The following chart outlines the Bank's funding composition as at June 30, 2019, 2018 and 2017.
 The Bank adopts a conservative approach to managing funding and liquidity risk, which is aimed at ensuring a strong and sustainable funding profile that supports balance sheet growth.
 The Bank's key funding and liquidity management strategies include:

-- Increasing stable deposits combined with an appropriate NSFR position; - Maintaining a sustainable and diversified funding base across a range of long-term wholesale markets such as covered bond, domestic and offshore senior unsecured, and RMBS; - Lengthening the weighted average tenor of new long-term wholesale funding; - Minimizing the impact of market volatility by managing the maturity profile of liabilities; and - Ensuring short-term resilience by managing HQLA comfortably above net cash outflows under various stress scenarios.
+- Increasing stable deposits combined with an appropriate NSFR position; - Maintaining a sustainable and diversified funding base across a range of long-term wholesale markets such as covered bond, domestic and offshore senior unsecured, and RMBS; - Minimizing the impact of market volatility by maintaining a smooth maturity profile of long-term wholesale funding maturities with an appropriate weighted average tenor; and - Ensuring short-term resilience by managing HQLA comfortably above net cash outflows under various stress scenarios.